prakritea/Handwritten-Digit-Prediction-YBI-Foundation-/README.md

-ever heared of mnist dataset?
+5rytrrefever heared of mnist dataset?